tauri-apps/tauri-docs/docs/distribution/sign-macos.md

 - `APPLE_CERTIFICATE_PASSWORD`: the password for the `.p12` certificate.
 - `APPLE_ID` and `APPLE_PASSWORD`: your Apple account email and an [app-specific password].
 Only required to notarize the app.
 - `APPLE_API_ISSUER` and `APPLE_API_KEY`: authentication with an App Store Connect API key instead of the Apple ID.
 Only required if you notarize the app.
+- `APPLE_PROVIDER_SHORT_NAME`: Team provider short name.
+If your Apple ID is connected to multiple teams, you have to specify the provider short name of the team you want to use to notarize your app.

 ## Signing Tauri apps